31 Dental Marketing Ideas & Strategies Guaranteed to Work in 2023

 With the right CRM software for your practice, patient relations and marketing activities can be significantly enhanced.

 What should you consider when setting up a CRM system?

-First, you have to consider it as an investment and focus more on the long-term benefits than just cost.
-You also have to look at how the cost of training your staff to use the system efficiently.
-You might also need to consider how well it’s going to integrate with systems you’re already using at your dental practice.
+First, you have to consider it as an investment and focus more on the long-term benefits than just the cost.
+You must consider the cost of training your staff to use the system efficiently.
+You might also need to consider how well it’s going to integrate with systems you are already using at your dental practice.

 There are all sorts of options these days from CRM Software-as-a-Service (SaaS) to software that integrates into your phone system and social media platforms.

-A good way to make a decision is to take an in-depth look at your practice and ask your employees what they need and compare that to your bottom line.
+A good way to decide is to take an in-depth look at your practice and ask your employees what they need and compare that to your bottom line.
 This should help you develop a good idea about what kind of CRM system will suit your dental office.

 It’s also good to note that CRM software isn’t automatically all-encompassing.
-So you have to do your homework to ensure that your staff isn’t wasting time manually entering information from one platform to another.
-It has to be set up in a way that it automatically captures the data you’re your interactions with patients regardless of the platform (email, telephone, or social media).
+You’ll have to do your homework to ensure that your staff isn’t wasting time manually entering information from one platform to another.
+It must be set up in a way that automatically captures the data from your interactions with patients regardless of the platform (email, telephone, or social media).